-Muskoka Heritage Place/Pioneer Village - In the Town of Huntsville (10KM) this reconstructed settlement offers a glimpse into the pioneer ways of the area.
-New this year is the reconstructed rail line that once transported visitors from Peninsula Lake to Lake of Bays.
+Muskoka Heritage Place - In the Town of Huntsville (10KM) this reconstructed settlement offers a glimpse into the pioneer ways of the area.
+Take a ride on the reconstructed rail line that once transported visitors from Peninsula Lake to Lake of Bays.

 Santa's Village - 45 minutes from Colonial Bay in the Town of Bracebridge, Santa's Village is an amusement park and Santa's summer home.
 There are rides and activities for all ages.

-Snowmobile, Alpine Skiing, Snowshoeing, Driveway Shoveling, Cross Country Skiing, Hiking, Snow Tubing, Reading a book with a cup of hot chocolate in front of your fireplace, Skating, Shopping, Dining Out, Visit Friends, Do Nothing.
+Snowmobile, Alpine Skiing, Snowshoeing, Cross Country Skiing, Hiking - Reading a book with a cup of hot chocolate in front of your fireplace, Skating, Shopping, Dining Out, Visit Friends.

 Snowmobiling while at Colonial Bay